 Research on sorbitol’s health effects is ongoing, with studies investigating both its potential benefits and drawbacks.

 - Prebiotic Potential: Some research suggests that sorbitol may act as a prebiotic, fostering the growth of beneficial gut bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
-They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also… Read More, which play a crucial role in digestion and immune function.
+They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also hear them called “bacterias” (plural form), but “bacteria” is the… Read More, which play a crucial role in digestion and immune function.

 - Gastrointestinal Tolerance: Research is ongoing to determine the safe intake levels of sorbitol for individuals with different sensitivities and digestive conditions.